The global coronavirus pandemic has placed most of the world, including the auto industry, into a state of constant flux.

 That means, unless you're the proud owner of a car with a 1.5-metre centre console (we could only think of the Ford F-350), it's probably best you don't have another person in your car at all, let alone in the front seat.

-If you must share a vehicle with someone, you should both avoid touching the same surfaces, avoid touching your faces and both wash your hands before and after getting in the vehicle.
+If you must share a vehicle with someone from outside your household, you should suggest they sit in the backseat, avoid touching the same surfaces, avoid touching your faces and both wash your hands before and after getting in the vehicle.
 Disinfecting any touchpoints in the car is also advised.

 How do I properly clean my car?